mindspore-lab/mindone/examples/stable_diffusion_v2/laion_train.md

 **Notes**

 1. You may change `output_format` to fit your tradeoff between storage space and data loading speed.
+The options are:
-    files:  saves as a set of subfolder containing pictures (in jpg format by default)
+    - files:  saves as a set of subfolder containing pictures (in jpg format by default).
-    webdataset: saves as tars containing pictures, which is compressed and is fast in dataloading
+    - webdataset: saves as tars containing pictures, which is compressed and is fast in dataloading.
-    parquet: saves as parquet containing pictures as bytes
+    - parquet: saves as parquet containing pictures as bytes.
 2. For "failed to download" message, please checkout `{output_dir}/0000x_stats.json` for detailed reasons.
 Here are some solutions to increase the download success rate.
     - To address "certificate verify failed", please replace /your/path/to/python3.7/site-packages/img2dataset/downloader.py by tools/downloaders/downnloader.py to set no certificate context.
     - Use [DNS resolver](https://github.com/rom1504/img2dataset/tree/main#setting-up-a-high-performance-dns-resolver)